catalystsystem/catalyst-intent/COIF.md

 ### System Design

-An intent system contains at least three components:
+An intent system comprises of at least three components:
 - **Output Settlement**: Records and specifies how outputs are delivered.
-- **Validation**: Validates whether outputs have been delivered through the output settlement.
+- **Validation**: Verifies whether outputs have been delivered through the output settlement.
-- **Input Settlement**: Allows for collecting and releasing input tokens.
+- **Input Settlement**: Facilitates the collection and release of input tokens.

-An intent system built using the above components has data flowing from the Output Settlement to the Validation to the Input Settlement.
-As a result, the Output Settlement and Validation need to provide interfaces for the subsidiary contracts to read.
+In this design, data flows from the Output Settlement to the Validation component, and then to the Input Settlement.
+Consequently, the Output Settlement and Validation components must provide interfaces for subsidiary contracts to read.

+The goal is to support **multichain** systems, meaning the design must not restrict the expression of inputs across different chains.

 ### Output Settlement

-Compliant Output Settlement contracts MUST implement the `IOutputSettlement` interface to expose whether a list of payloads is valid.
+Compliant Output Settlement contracts MUST implement the `IOutputSettlement` interface to determine whether a list of payloads is valid.

 ```solidity
 interface IOutputSettlement {